Shobdon Court: World War II

-During the Second World War the remaining court buildings we requisitioned and formed the officers quarters for the then RAF Shobdon.
-One of the legacies of this was the construction of an on site squash court which still exists today.
+During the Second World War, the remaining court buildings we requisitioned and formed the officers quarters for the then RAF Shobdon.
+One of the legacies of this was the construction of an on-site squash court, which still exists today.

 Church and arches

-The estate's church, St John's, was completely rebuilt between 1749-1752 for John Bateman, 2nd Viscount Bateman, in a Rococo style.
-Simon Jenkins, in his book England's Thousand Best Churches, considers the interior "a complete masterpiece (of) English Rococo."
+The estate's church, St John's, was completely rebuilt between 1749 and 1752 for John Bateman, 2nd Viscount Bateman, in a Rococo style.
+Simon Jenkins, in his book England's Thousand Best Churches, considers the interior "a complete masterpiece [of] English Rococo".
 It is a Grade I listed building.

 Arches from the interior of the church were removed in the 18th century to form an eye-catcher in the grounds of the Court.